burcadoruciprian/vscode-simple-search/README.md

 # Simple Search for Visual Studio Code

-Perform a web search of selected text using a handy contect menu entry.
+Perform a web search of selected text using a handy context menu entry.

 ## Features